-Plantation Place is one of the largest new projects in the heart of the City.
+Plantation Place is one of the largest new projects in the heart of the City of London.
 Comprising almost an entire block, the 1ha site is bounded by Fenchurch Street (north), Mincing Lane (east), Rood Lane (west) and Eastcheap/Great Tower Street (south).

 2.5acre City block